lsst-sqre/sasquatch/docs/user-guide/influxdb-api.rst

 Converting the InfluxDB API response to a Pandas DataFrame
 ----------------------------------------------------------

-To convert the InfluxDB v1 API response to a Pandas DataFrame, you can use the following code, assuming you are sending a single query and querying a single topic at a time like in the example above.
+To convert the InfluxDB API response to a Pandas DataFrame, you can use the following code, assuming you are sending a single query and querying a single topic at a time like in the example above.

-The result is equivalent to the Pandas DataFrame you would get when using the EFD client.
+The result is equivalent to the Pandas DataFrame you would get when using the `EFD client`_.

 .. code:: python

   import pandas as pd

-  def _to_dataframe(self, response: dict) -> pd.DataFrame:
+  def to_dataframe(response: dict) -> pd.DataFrame:
       """Convert an InfluxDB response to a Pandas dataframe.

       Parameters